Vedant0231/Amazon_static_scarping_by_selenium/README.md

 # Amazon_dynamic_scarping_by_selenium
-Work in progress.............
+Create a program to scrape data from amazon dynamically.

-Creating a program to scrape data from amazon dynamically.
+User will enter brand name as a input and also provide specific page numbers they want to scrape.

-program is under development right now.. update will provide soon!!
+I user selenium and python to commplete this application.